Characterisation of silicon photomultipliers in a dilution refrigerator down to 9.4 mK towards a cryogenic cosmic-ray muon veto system: Experimental setup

-Figure~\ref{F:Example1PEWF} shows an example waveform acquired at $V_{\mathrm{bias}}$ = 32 V ($\Delta V$ = 4.8 V), corresponding to a single dark count rate signal, which is equivalent to the single photon signal.
-The raw waveform (blue), the baseline-subtracted and filtered waveform (orange), the pulse finding threshold (red), and the identified pulse time (green) are shown.
-In addition to the pulse time, pulse amplitude, and pulse charge, we determine the absolute time difference between the current pulse and the preceeding pulse, $dt$, calculated using the time of the pulses within their respective waveforms, the unix timestamp of the waveforms, and the fraction of a second past the unix timestamps of the waveforms.
+Figure~\ref{F:Example1PEWF} shows an example waveform acquired at $V_{\mathrm{bias}}$ = 32 V, corresponding to a single dark count rate signal, which is equivalent to the single photon signal.
+The raw waveform (WF), the baseline-subtracted (BL-sub) and moving-average filtered waveform (MA-filtered WF), the pulse finding threshold, and the identified pulse time (green) are shown.
+The pulse time, $t_{\mathrm{p}}$, is defined as the time corresponding to the maximum amplitude.
+We also calculate a pulse area (proportional to charge) by integrating the waveform between [$t_{\mathrm{p}}-100$ ns : $t_{\mathrm{p}}+500$ ns]; this is illustrated by the shaded purple region.
+In addition to this information, we determine the absolute time difference between the current pulse and the preceding pulse, $dt$, calculated using the time of the pulses within their respective waveforms, the unix timestamp of the waveforms, and the fraction of a second past the unix timestamps of the waveforms.
 All of this information is then stored in a data file upon which the downstream characterisation analysis described in Section~\ref{sec:Characterisation} is performed.